-Quickstart: Building your first static web app in the Azure portal
+Quickstart: Building your first static site in the Azure portal

 Azure Static Web Apps publishes a website to a production environment by building apps from a GitHub repository.
 In this quickstart, you deploy a web application to Azure Static Web apps using the Azure portal.

 If you don't have an Azure subscription, create a free trial account.

 This article uses a GitHub template repository to make it easy for you to get started.
 The template features a starter app used to deploy using Azure Static Web Apps.

 - Navigate to the following location to create a new repository:

 Azure Static Web Apps requires at least one HTML file to create a web app.
 The repository you create in this step includes a single index.html file.

 Select Create repository from template.